 1. When should I be concerned about a bug bite on my baby?

-You must be concerned and consider visiting a doctor if bug bites on the baby cause pain, swelling, severe itching, or allergic reactions (2).
+You may consider visiting a doctor if bug bites on the baby cause pain, swelling, severe itching, a fever or allergic reactions (2).

 2. What happens if a baby gets bit by bed bugs?